 Storage

-- Root and boot partions (SSD), and hard drive are automatically mounted using the fstab file.
+- Root and boot partitons (SSD), and hard drive are automatically mounted on startup using the fstab file.

 - Hard drive allocates space for a swap file.